 Wherever you are in the world, go online to create your own Global Horizon pattern specific to your location.
 Everyone can be a part of this, 'living global design'.

-The ultimate guide to the world's very best creative work from the past year, pick up your copy of the D&AD Annual now.
+The ultimate guide to the world's very best creative work over the years, pick up your copy of the D&AD Annual now.